eomereu/nodejs/cheatSheet.md

     # initialization
     $ npm init
     ```
     Initialization process will create a *package.json* file inside our directory and while creating it, it will want some information for us right after hitting Enter for `npm init` command.
 We can simply give nothing and keep on hitting Enter to those details and answering *'yes'* to the last *'Is this OK?'* question for the time being.
+Instead we can simply type and enter:
+    ```bash
+    # quicker initialization
+    $ npm init -y
+    ```

     *PS: Here 'json' stands for 'Java Script Object Notation' and inside, we are couraged to use double quotes instead of single ones*